 4. Get the Right Forms

 Paperwork, paperwork, paperwork.
-There seems to be a never-ending avalanche of forms when filing taxes as a freelancer.
-This can ultimately add to your confusion in the lead up to April 15.
+There seems to be a never-ending avalanche of forms when filing taxes as a freelancer, which can ultimately add to your confusion in the lead up to April 15.

 However, it’s important that you get your hands on the correct forms that you need.
 And there’s one that many people often forget about: their self-employment tax, which covers Social Security and Medicare.